Dr. Kelly G. Vest, Associate

 His roles included clinical management, assisting food industry partners in meeting food safety and security objectives, negotiating with host nation representatives, and overseeing the safety and security of DoD food procurement from food industry partners throughout Central and South America, Japan, Taiwan, and Hong Kong.

-Other positions held by Dr. Vest include Chief, Respiratory Infections, DoD-Global Emerging Infections System; Chief, DoD-Global Emerging Infections System Operations Division, Armed Forces Health Surveillance Center (AFHSC); Deputy Chief of Staff, AFHSC; and presently serves as the Science Director, Center for Global Health Engagement, USUHS.
+Other positions held by Kelly include Chief, Respiratory Infections, DoD-Global Emerging Infections System; Chief, DoD-Global Emerging Infections System Operations Division, Armed Forces Health Surveillance Center (AFHSC); Deputy Chief of Staff, AFHSC; and Science Director, Center for Global Health Engagement, USUHS.

-Dr. Vest is a Diplomate of the American College of Veterinary Preventive Medicine and holds an Adjunct Assistant Professor appointment at the Uniformed Services University of the Health Sciences.
+Kelly is a Diplomate of the American College of Veterinary Preventive Medicine and holds an Adjunct Assistant Professor appointment at the Uniformed Services University of the Health Sciences and at Oklahoma State University.
 He is a member of the Order of Military Medical Merit and was awarded the Army Surgeon General’s “A” Proficiency Designator.
 He served 20 years in the US Army Veterinary Corps.
 He is presently serving as the President of the American Association of Food Safety and Public Health Veterinarians.